knative/docs/docs/eventing/samples/parallel/multiple-branches/README.md

         - image: gcr.io/knative-releases/knative.dev/eventing/cmd/event_display
 ```

-Change `default` to create the `Sequence` in the Namespace where you want
+Change `default` in the following command to create the `Sequence` in the namespace where you want
-your resources to be created by running the command:
+your resources to be created:

 ```bash
 kubectl -n default create -f ./event-display.yaml